cleanlab/cleanlab/docs/source/index.rst

-..
-Cleanlab documentation master file, created by sphinx-quickstart on Mon Jan 10 07:17:00 2022.
+.. cleanlab documentation master file, created by sphinx-quickstart on Mon Jan 10 07:17:00 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.